Stargazer-ger/capstone_project_hh_23_1/Objective.md

-## How big of an impact did Covid19 have in Education.
+## How big of an impact did Covid19 have on Education.

 ### Questions
   1. #### How were the grades before 2019, are there any consistencies in the grades or any increase or decrease?